markdonaho/baby-whistance-app/README.md

     *   `router/app_router.dart`: Manages all navigation logic using `GoRouter`, defining routes and their corresponding screens.
 *   **`core/`**: Houses fundamental utilities, global constants, base classes, error handling mechanisms, and potentially dependency injection setup.
 This code is foundational and used across the entire application.
 *   **`shared/`**: Contains elements that are reusable across multiple features but are not as foundational as those in `core/`.
-    *   `models/`: For data models that don't strictly belong to a single feature and are used by several.
+    *   `models/`: For data models that don't strictly belong to a single feature and are used by several (e.g., `AppUser`).
     *   `services/`: For application-level services that might be consumed by various features (e.g., a global notification service).
     *   `widgets/`: For common UI components (e.g., custom buttons, dialogs, list items) that are used in multiple feature modules. **Note:** Actively look for opportunities to extract reusable components from individual feature pages into this directory to maintain consistency and reduce code duplication.
 *   **`features/`**: Each subdirectory within `features/` represents a distinct functional module of the application (e.g., `auth`, `home`).